-Once any dark anomalies are taken care of, a suitable 'Aggressiveness' parameter needs to be chosen.
-The 'Aggressiveness' parameter controls how 'local' the dynamic range optimisation is allowed to be.
-You will find that a higher 'Aggressiveness' value with all else equal, will yield an image with areas of starker contrast.
-More generally, you will find that changing the 'Aggressiveness' value will see the Contrast module take pretty different decisions on what and where to optimise.
-The rule of thumb is that a higher 'Aggressiveness' value will see smaller and 'busier' areas given priority over larger more 'tranquil' areas.
+The contrast module works by evaluating minimum and maximum brightness in a pixel's local area, and using these statistics to adjust the pixel's brightness.
+The size of the local areas is controlled by the 'Locality' parameter.
+In essence, the 'Locality' parameter controls how 'local' the dynamic range optimisation is allowed to be.
+You will find that a higher 'Locality' value with all else equal, will yield an image with areas of starker contrast.
+More generally, you will find that changing the 'Locality' value will see the Contrast module take rather different decisions on what (and where) to optimise.
+The rule of thumb is that a higher 'Locality' value will see smaller and 'busier' areas given priority over larger more 'tranquil' areas.

-The 'Dark anomaly headroom' parameter controls how heavily the Contrast module "squashes" the dynamic range of larger scale features it deems "unnecessary".
-By de-allocating dynamic range that is used to describe larger features and re-allocating it to interesting local features, the de-allocation necessarily involves reducing the larger features' dynamic range, hence "squashing" that range.
-Very low settings may appear to clip the image (though this is not the case).
-For those familiar with music production, the Contrast module is very much akin to a Compressor, but for your image instead.
+As alluded before, The 'Shadow Dynamic Range Allocation' parameter controls how heavily the Contrast module "squashes" the dynamic range of dark, smaller scale features it deems "unnecessary"; by de-allocating dynamic range that is used to describe larger features and re-allocating it to interesting local features, the de-allocation necessarily involves reducing the larger features' dynamic range, hence "squashing" that range.
+Very low settings may appear to clip the image in some extreme cases (though this is not the case).
+For those familiar with music production, the Contrast module is analogous to a compressor, but for your images instead.

-Finally, the 'Expose dark areas' option can help expose detail in the shadows by normalizing the dynamic range locally; making sure that the fully dynamic range is used at all times.
-This option may generate artefacts at high 'Aggressiveness' settings, which may be mitigated in some instances by increasing the 'Precision' parameter.
+The 'Expose dark areas' option can help expose detail in the shadows by normalizing the dynamic range locally; making sure that the fully dynamic range is used at all times.

 You can convert everything you see to a format you find convenient.
 Give it a try!